Icinga/icinga2/doc/10-icinga-template-library.md

 Name                | Description
 --------------------|------------------------------------------------------------------------------------------------------------------------------------------
 ORACLE\_HOME         | **Required.** Specifies the location of the oracle instant client libraries.
 Defaults to "/usr/lib/oracle/11.2/client64/lib".
-Can be overridden by setting the custom attribute `oracle_home`.
+Can be overridden by setting the custom variable `oracle_home`.
 LD\_LIBRARY\_PATH    | **Required.** Specifies the location of the oracle instant client libraries for the run-time shared library loader.
 Defaults to "/usr/lib/oracle/11.2/client64/lib".
-Can be overridden by setting the custom attribute `oracle_ld_library_path`.
+Can be overridden by setting the custom variable `oracle_ld_library_path`.
 TNS\_ADMIN           | **Required.** Specifies the location of the tnsnames.ora including the database connection strings.
 Defaults to "/etc/icinga2/plugin-configs".
-Can be overridden by setting the custom attribute `oracle_tns_admin`.
+Can be overridden by setting the custom variable `oracle_tns_admin`.

 #### postgres <a id="plugin-contrib-command-postgres"></a>